-It’s no surprise, as these companies’ reputation and consistently high salaries make them a top draw for MBA candidates.
+It’s no surprise, as these companies’ reputation and consistently high salaries–both Bain and McKinsey pay grads $165k on average after hiring them–make them a top draw for MBA candidates.

-Bain is second on the Glassdoor list, with one employee writing of them: 'The company truly pays attention to personal growth and development.
+Bain is first on the Glassdoor list, with one employee writing of them: 'The company truly pays attention to personal growth and development.
 The supportive atmosphere is unique.'

-In 2018, Bain hired over 500 consultants and 200 interns.
+In 2021, Bain plans to hire 700 consultants globally.
 Their primary source of grad talent?
 The MBA.
 Keith Bevans, Bain’s head of global consultant recruitment, explains they search for analytical skills and intellectual curiosity in MBA students.

 A quarter of INSEAD’s MBA graduates were hired by the ‘Big Three’ (274 out of 1020) in 2019, and for schools like Harvard Business School and Stanford Graduate School of Business, getting hired by the big consulting firms is a big part of their draw.

-Tech giants Google and Microsoft both feature in the top 25, and both are top destinations for MBAs, too.
+Tech giants Google and Microsoft feature in the top 10, and both are top destinations for MBAs, too.

-The average MBA graduate at Google earns on average $162k a year, and $215k at Microsoft.
-One employee wrote of Microsoft: 'I love the culture and the people here.
+The culture of tech companies is also popular, one employee wrote of Microsoft: 'I love the culture and the people here.
 We are always learning and have a can-do attitude.'

 Tech remains one of the most popular careers for MBA graduates.
 The largest companies are looking to increase their MBA grab recruitment.
-In 2020, 80% of tech companies are aiming to expand their intake of MBAs, according to GMAC.
+In 2020, 36% of tech companies said they were expanding their MBA intake, according to GMAC.